BenjaminPerryRoss/geode-examples/sessionState/README.md

 Specify the root directory of your local Geode installation.
 Make sure you have no local Geode cluster running, as this step will start a new local cluster to manage our Session States.

-5. Run the tomcat startup script located at $CATALINA_HOME/bin/startup.sh.
+4. Run the tomcat startup script located at $CATALINA_HOME/bin/startup.sh.
 You should now be able to reach the example webapp by entering the following URL into your browser:
 ```
-localhost:8080/SessionStateExample
+localhost:8080/SessionStateDemo/index
 ```

-6. You should now be able to see details about your current session on the page.
-You can perform region operations and observe when the current session was created/updated!
+5. You should now be able to see details about your current session on the page.
+You can add key/value pairs to your session and get them back with the available input prompts.